Guttojss/Guttojss/README.md

 - 🔭 Still on School
-- 👌 Already learned SQL,C
+- 👌 Already learned SQL and C
 - 🌱 This Year (23/24) I'll Learn Java and Python

 <div>